Team-Harmony-Dev/LiveColor_Website/README.md

   <img id="img1CH" class="step1CH" height="322" src="1-colorharmonies.png">
   <img id="img2CH" class="step2CH" height="322" src="colorharmonies.gif">
   <p id="instruction1CH" class="instruction1CH">Navigate to the Color Info of your desired color.
 Once there tap the <br>"VIEW COLOR HARMONIES" button on the bottom.</p>
   <p id="instruction2CH" class="instruction2CH">Scroll through our many automatically generated harmonies.
-If you find one you like, simply tap on it to display all the colors       in the harmony.</p>
+If you find one you like, simply tap on it to display all the colors       in the harmony.<br>
+    From here, you can look at the info for any of the colors in the palette as you would for any other color!
+If you like the palette and want to save it, you can hit the save     button in the top right corner and set a name for your new palette.</p>
 </div>
 <div class="center">
   <div class="pagination">